Future14473/BlueJay/README.md

 - The person using the framework will be able to manage what they need control over and NOTHING ELSE.
 This means that all setup and android interfaces are handled automagickally.

+## Features

+- Foundation Detection
+- Stone Detection
+- Localization with Vumarks
+- IMU Interface
+- All the above running simultaneously

 ## Super Quick Start for Rookie Teams
 I personally won't recommend doing this for the long run, but if you just need something to **work** then follow these steps: